web3/web3.js/docs/docs/guides/web3_providers_guide/events_listening.md

   // ...
 })

+// it is possible to catch errors that could happen in the underlying connection Socket with the `error` event
+// and it is also used to catch the error when max connection attempts exceeded
+//  as in section: /docs/guides/web3_providers_guide/#error-message
+web3.provider.on('error',()=>{
+  // ...
+}

 // ...

 // for every event above `once` could be used to register to the event only once